Frank McKetta: Dealing firsthand with corruption and politics

-Involving His Home Life
+Involving his home life

-During McKetta's years as Commissioner, his family was threatened with phone calls, and his own son was attacked outside his apartment.
+During McKetta's years as commissioner, his family was threatened with phone calls, and his own son was attacked outside his apartment.

-After refusing the proposal from the Senator, he received several threatening telephone calls to his home which affected himself as well as his family.
+After refusing the proposal from the senator, he received several threatening telephone calls to his home which affected himself as well as his family.
 Several instances occurred when McKetta was driving home in the evening from the office and a car would force him off the road.
 At the time McKetta thought was just a poor driver.
 Later that night at 2:00 am McKetta received a phone call at his house from a disguised voice.
 The person stated what time he left his office and the exact route he took to his house.
 He then spoke of how easy it would be to kill him.
 After this he and his family received other phone calls that said things along the lines of "watch your step" and so on.
 The State Police Commissioner and his family did not take them seriously as they assumed no one would do anything because of the negative publicity it would bring to them.
 This assumption was quickly proven wrong when one morning around 2:00am there was a call saying "Your son will tell you what happened."
 He then learned that at about 10:30am that morning his wife received a call from their son telling her that two men had held him up in front of his apartment at the University of Pittsburgh.
 He described them as two white middle aged men wearing suits and ties.
 They were standing outside his doorway when he came home.
 He thought nothing of them because of their attire.
 As he walked by one, he was struck from behind and then attacked by the other.
 He was slashed in the chest by what seemed like a razor and finally crawled under a parked car and called for help.
 The men walked casually away and when the Pittsburgh City Police arrived, they took his name and then did not even come out of the car to take his report.
 This showed that whoever attacked Frank McKetta III had an in with the police.
 Now that his work was beginning to affect the safety of his family, he became more cautious about their safety but refused to stop his attacks on political corruption and the rackets.